iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

   `![](/static/img/reproducibility.png)`.

 * [Sections](https://github.com/iterative/dvc.org/tree/master/src/Documentation/sidebar.json) -
-  edit it to registre a new section with the navigation menu.
+  edit it to register a new section with the navigation menu.

 ## Submitting changes